 It is an indication of the extent of plate movement that some of these rocks now occur, thrust against the Adaminaby Group rocks, in an area from Batemans Bay, south east to Burrewarra Point, immediately east of the Gardens site.
 They are well exposed in the coastal cliffs.
 Like the Adaminaby Group sediments, these are folded and faulted, having been caught up in the later phases of the plate collision.

 Kilometres underground, as the plate collision advanced, tremendous pressures and high temperatures were changing the rocks, melting some, resulting in deep granite intrusions and intense volcanic activity where heated rocks escaped through fractures to the surface.

-There are on average 30 days with frost per annum at the Gardens, with 1 day in both May and September, 6 days in June, 9 days in August and 13 days in July.
+There are on average 30 days with frost per annum at the Garden, with one day in both May and September, six days in June, nine days in August and 13 days in July.

 The humidity levels at Batemans Bay are relatively high reflecting the coastal influence.
-These humidity levels are the closest indicator of likely levels obtained at the Gardens, Batemans Bay being less than 5 kilometres north of the Gardens site.
+These humidity levels are the closest indicator of likely levels obtained at the Garden, Batemans Bay being less than five kilometres north of the Garden's site.

 For more information, contact us at: